YUGIGROUP/YUGI/yugi-backend/README.md

 ## 🆘 Support

-For support, email support@yugi-app.com or create an issue in the repository.
+For support, email info@yugiapp.ai or create an issue in the repository.

 ---